The Best Watercolor Paints for Beginners

 An Important Thing to Consider Before Your First Watercolor Set Purchase

-Buy the best you can afford and you will stay happier longer.
-I tend to buy cheaper sets to see if I like the medium, but that’s an obstruction to learning.
+Buy the best you can afford, and you will stay happier for longer.
+I tend to buy cheaper sets to see if I like the medium, but that can obstruct learning.

-It’s much easier to learn on nicer sets, which I hate saying because I’m cheap.
-But it’s true.
+It’s much easier to learn on better-quality sets, which I hate saying because I’m cheap, but it’s true.

-Watercolor consists of pigments and binders, along with a few other things like brighteners and plasticizers.
+Watercolor consists of pigments, binders, and other things like brighteners and plasticizers.

-Cheaper watercolor sets contain fewer pigments, which means your paintings look dull and in some cases chalky.
-This could really affect how you feel about watercolors.
+Cheaper watercolor sets contain fewer pigments, which means your paintings look dull and, in some cases, chalky.
+This could affect how you feel about watercolors.

 I love bright colors, so seeing dull, chalky colors almost made me want to give up.